sreenidhi707/codeforces/problems/160A_twins/README.md

 In the first sample you will have to take 2 coins (you and your twin have sums equal to 6, 0 correspondingly).
 If you take 1 coin, you get sums 3, 3.
 If you take 0 coins, you get sums 0, 6.
 Those variants do not satisfy you as your sum should be strictly more that your twins' sum.

 In the second sample one coin isn't enough for us, too.
 You can pick coins with values 1, 2 or 2, 2.
 In any case, the minimum number of coins equals 2.

+## Solution
+Two main points to consider in this problem
+1. The amount of